nuniz/Brain-Tumor-Image-Synthesis-and-Classification/capsule_classifier/README.md

-# How to run the code:
+## Capsule classifier:

-# Pickle
+### Pickle
-Get the pickle file of the dataset:
+* Make the pickle file of the dataset (as described in the generative model).

-Each element of the pickle is build from 2 fields:
+* Each element of the pickle is build from 2 fields:
-  Image (size of 512x512) and a label (0-2).
+   * Image (size of 512x512) and a label (0-2).

-The elements are append into numpy array and than save into pickle file.
+   * The elements are append into numpy array and than save into pickle file.
-You have to save a pickle of the traninig and the testing data.
+* You have to make a pickle of the traninig and the testing datasets.

-# Flags
+### Flags
-Change the following variables:
+* Change the following variables:

         Train - binary flag
         Test - binary flag